AlyseGoodyearHCL/JAVATraining/README.md

 # JAVATraining
-All assignments are seperated into branches by days
+All assignments from Java Day 3